 Wrap up in your new handmade hideaway and don’t come out until the summer sun does!

-In my opinion, you can never have too many crocheted cardigans, so here are some more free patterns that will keep you busy, stylish and warm.
+In my opinion, you can never have too many crocheted wardrobe pieces, so here are some more free patterns that will keep you busy, stylish and warm.
 Find all our free crochet sweater patterns here.
-(Several of these include video tutorials as well!)
+(Many of these include video tutorials as well!)

 WANT MORE FREE SIMPLE SWEATER PATTERNS?